AT&T vs. CenturyLink

 Internet speeds

 If you can’t get fiber from either of these providers, then they also have DSL internet plans.
-DSL is not known for speed, unfortunately—it tops out around 100 Mbps, and there’s no guarantee you can even get DSL that fast where you live.
+DSL is not known for speed, unfortunately—it tops out around 140 Mbps, but the speeds you can get depend on how close your home is to a network node, and some customers will get speeds as low as 1–5Mbps.

 DSL is a bit like having a Ford Fiesta instead of a Ferrari.
 It can still get you decent speeds, just not those eye-popping Ferrari speeds.
 Anywhere from 50–100 Mbps will still be plenty fast for a modestly sized household with several people all using multiple devices.